kevinfiol/umai/README.md

 };
 ```

-In cases were you'd like to invoke a method only on Node removal and not creation, you may pass a callback to the `remove` property.
+In cases where you'd like to invoke a method only on Node removal and not creation, you may pass a callback to the `remove` property.
 ```jsx
 const MyComponent = () => {
   console.log('initialized MyComponent!');